desec-io/desec-stack/README.md

     The last two steps need to be repeated whenever the certificates are renewed.
     While any location for the certificates is fine, the `certs/` folder is configured to be ignored by git so that private keys do not accidentally end up being committed.

-1. **Configure desec-stack.** As docker-compose application, desec-stack is configured by environment variables defined in the `.env` file in the project root directory.
+1. **Configure desec-stack.** As docker compose application, desec-stack is configured by environment variables defined in the `.env` file in the project root directory.
     Because it contains sensitive information for each deployment, `.env` is not part of the repository and ignored by git.
     However, we ship `.env.default` and `.env.dev` with templates for production and development, respectively.
     `.env.dev` is almost good enough for a basic development system, so let's use that as a basis: